Snow, winds slow after tangling traffic, threatening parade

 Wintry weather temporarily loosened its grip across much of the U.S. just in time for Thanksgiving, after tangling holiday travelers in wind, ice and snow and before more major storms descend Friday.

-Exceptions existed, particularly involving California’s main north-south Highway 5, which was shut down early Thursday as heavy snow softly blanketed the region.
+There were some exceptions to the respite, particularly involving California’s main north-south Highway 5, which was shut down early Thursday as heavy snow softly blanketed the region.

-But high winds that had ripped a wooden sign from scaffolding on Chicago’s Willis Tower on Wednesday were calm enough by Thursday morning to allow the Macy’s Day Parade in New York to proceed.
+But high winds that had ripped a wooden sign from scaffolding on Chicago’s Willis Tower and nearly felled a Christmas Tree to close Cleveland’s Public Square Wednesday were calm enough by Thursday morning to allow the Macy’s Day Parade in New York to proceed, albeit with balloons flying at lower levels.

-The National Weather Service predicted things could get dicey for holiday travelers’ trips home.
-Heavy mountain snow and high winds were forecast across much of the West.
-They were expected to move over the Rockies Friday and bring blizzard conditions Saturday.
+The National Weather Service predicted things could get dicey — if not impassable — for holiday travelers’ trips home.
+Forecasters warned against travel Friday night through Saturday night in a stretch of country form northeast Wyoming to northwest South Dakota due to expected blizzard conditions.

 Most Read Stories